ischrot/ischrot.github.io/teaching/ss22/proseminar.md

 We expect you to identify and use further literature if necessary on your own!
 The following literature suggestions are to be understood as starting points.
 {:.note title="Important"}

-General recommendation
+Basis for all talks
-:   - Horn, Roger A., and Charles R. Johnson.
+:   - [Horn, Roger A., and Charles R. Johnson.
 Matrix analysis.
-Cambridge university press, 2012.
+Cambridge university press, 2012.][book]

+  The book is not yet linked, we will update the link soon.
+The password is shared in the information email for the kick-off meeting and in the kick-off meeting.
+  {:.note}

 [kom]: #kick-off-meeting
 [sem]: ss22/seminar.md